Clean, Old-Fashioned Hate: Game results

+Results by location

+This is a list of results by location as of 29 November 2024.

 Traditions

 It is common for Georgia fans to refer to the Georgia Institute of Technology as Georgia Tech University, GTU, or North Avenue Trade School.
 The "GTU" nickname is derived from the common mistitle given to Georgia Tech in media outlets.
 Also, since Georgia Tech is an engineering school, Georgia fans often refer to Tech fans as nerds, dorks, Techies, or Gnats (acronym for Georgia North Avenue Trade School).
 The school's campus and Grant Field front North Avenue in midtown Atlanta, giving rise to the "Trade School" nickname.
 Grant Field is also very commonly referred to as "The Joke by Coke" by Georgia fans, based on its proximity to the headquarters of The Coca-Cola Company.
 Georgia fans also refer to the 600 level of Sanford Stadium as the "Tech Deck", due to the placement of Georgia Tech fans up in that section of the stadium.
-Georgia Tech fans combat this by calling UGA, "The University (sic) of Georgia".
+Georgia Tech fans combat this by calling UGA, "The university (sic) of georgia".
 They also often refer to UGA fans as rednecks, and even sometimes refuse to capitalize the letter "U" in the acronym.

 A common rallying cry for students of Georgia Tech is the question "What's the good word?" often repeated three times (the answer being "To Hell with Georgia!") and, on the fourth time, will then ask "How 'bout them Dawgs?" ("Piss on 'em!")
 Tech students have also created an unofficial fight song entitled '"To Hell With Georgia", which is set to tune of The Battle Hymn of the Republic and refers to UGA as "the cesspool of the South."

 Another long-standing tradition at Georgia Tech, which began in 1915, requires freshmen to wear a RAT cap, which stands for "Recruit at Tech", around campus, and most notably to football games.
 The caps are decorated with the football team's scores, the freshman's name, hometown, major, and expected graduation date, and "To HELL With georgia" emblazoned on the back of the cap.
 Tradition states that freshmen are required to wear the RAT cap at least until the homecoming game, where they can take it off after the game for a Georgia Tech win, or keep it on the remainder of the freshman year if they lose.
 Anti-hazing laws have loosened the strictness and overall participation by most freshmen at Georgia Tech, except in the volunteer marching band.